liulch/bpNet/README.md

----
-title: "bpNet: A Bayesian method  for estimating network influnece with panel spatial autoregressive model with unobserved factors"
+# "bpNet: A Bayesian method  for estimating network influnece with panel spatial autoregressive model with unobserved factors"
-output: html_document
----

 **R** package for 'A Bayesian Method for Identifying and Explaining Dynamic Network Influence with TSCS Data'.